FREQUENTLY ASKED QUESTIONS

 FAQ 1 - WHAT TYPE OF MUSEUM?

-Any kind, any size, any type of museum can apply.
-Everyone is welcome.
+Any kind, size, or type of museum can apply, everyone is welcome.
 Is your museum an art museum, a craft museum, an ethnographical or folk life museum, a museum of natural history, science, transport or industry, a general historical museum or an historical museum dedicated to a particular period or event?
-Is it a city, town or regional museum dealing with many subjects or just with one aspect, is it a museum dedicated to the life and work of a single person or group of people, is it a museum dedicated to a trade or single industry, or to traditional (‘folk’) arts?
-Your museum may be a combination of many of the above, it may also be a museum based on a unique heritage building or enterprise.
-It may also be an entirely unique concept in which case explain in what way it does not fit into the traditional definition of a museum.
+Perhaps it is a city, town or regional museum dealing with many subjects or just with one aspect, or a museum dedicated to the life and work of a single person or group of people, or with a focus on a trade or single industry, or traditional (‘folk’) arts?
+Your museum might be a combination of many of the above, or could also be a museum based on a unique heritage building or enterprise.
+It might also be an entirely unique concept in which case explain in what way it does not fit into the traditional definition of a museum.

 FAQ 2 - WHO OWNS YOUR MUSEUM AND ITS COLLECTIONS?

-Do a government ministry, a municipality, a charitable foundation, or a trust, a religious organisation, a co-operative own your museum or it is owned by a private individual or a business enterprise?
+Does a government ministry, a municipality, a charitable foundation, or a trust, a religious organisation, a co-operative run your museum or it is owned by a private individual or a business enterprise?